-Leading the crowd
+Leading the crowd in Scotland & the UK

 Crowdfunding is now a mainstream form of funding for businesses of all sizes across the UK, playing an increasingly important role in helping them access the finance they need.